8 Bucket List Things To Do in Kauai Hawaii

 Though public transit is available on Kauai, renting a vehicle allows you to get around easier.
 You can’t make a full loop of the island’s exterior, due to the rugged Na Pali Coast.
 Instead, the highway runs in a semicircle for 75 miles from North Shore Ke’e Beach to West Side Polihali Beach, about a two-and-a-half-hour jaunt.

 Around towns, the main streets are no more difficult or scary to navigate than anywhere else, though the scenery is admittedly better.
-We did manage to run into a few of what hubby calls “fun” drives – the kind where I have to shut my eyes tight and hope for the best.
-These were mostly limited to one-way bridges heading north, winding paths with steep drop-offs through Waimea Canyon State Park, and flooded back roads someone insisted we could pass through in our economy rental (we couldn’t).
-In retrospect, none of these were nearly as scary as driving up a mountain in the pitch-black night the following week in Maui.
+But I did manage to run into a few roads where I wanted to shut my eyes tight and hope for the best.

 (Photo credit: Hawaii Tourism Authority (HTA)/Tor Johnson)